Africa Through the Lens: A Photographer

-January 22 - Ngorongoro Crater (Thomson Ngorongoro Nyumba - NMS)
+September 18 - Ngorongoro Crater (Thomson Ngorongoro Nyumba)

 Your journey will take you throughout this tremendous landscape that is constantly changing as animals move to and fro in search of pasture, water or easy prey.
 Before sunset, it is time to depart this Garden of Eden for the comfort of your Nyumba, which is nestled in the lush forested landscape that is so typical of the fertile Ngorongoro region.
 Relax with some palate teasers before your evening meal.
 Sleep well tonight, before a busy day tomorrow.

+September 19 - Ngorongoro Conservation Area to Serengeti National Park via Olduvai Gorge (Serengeti Nyumba, Central Serengeti)Depart the cool, grassy Ngorongoro Highlands are and later arrive on the great Serengeti plains for a different but just as spectacular wildlife viewing experience.
+You will pass one of the world's greatest prehistoric archeological sites, Olduvai Gorge, and then continue your way over the short grass plains to the Serengeti.
 By late morning, you will arrive at famed Serengeti National Park.
 The plains seem endless as you meander through the wildlife-rich central and southern Serengeti plains.
-Arrive at Ndutu Safari Lodge in time to refresh before dinner.
+You will have wildlife viewing all the way to camp, as the area is rich in wildlife.
+Arrive at camp in time to refresh before dinner.
 Enjoy engaging conversation around the crackling night fire this evening.

-More wildlife viewing is on the agenda today as you explore the fertile Serengeti.
-Out on the plains, you will be looking for warthog, jackal, eland, kudu, reedbuck, baboon, topi, hyena, gerenuk and giraffe.
-You may also see tightly grouped herds of wildebeest, which often gather together during their prolific calving season.
-Keep an eye open for newly born calves frolicking on the open plains.
+More wildlife viewing is on the agenda today as you explore the fertile Serengeti plains.
+Out on the plains, you will be looking for warthog, jackal, eland, kudu, reedbuck, baboon, topi, hyena and giraffe.

-Stop for a picnic lunch at your leisure and later today, after a wealth of opportunities for more wildlife photography, you’ll return to the comforts of your lodge.
+Return to camp in time for lunch and a little bit of relaxation.
+Head back out for the afternoon game drive, and return back to camp after the sun has set.
 Dinner is sure to be a lively, engaging affair as guests swap stories about all that you saw.
 Continue your conversation around the campfire tonight and then head off to bed for a good rest.

 Return to your Nyumba.
 Having experienced wonderful wildlife viewing throughout the day, dinner is sure to be a lively, engaging affair as guests swap stories about all that you saw.
 Continue your conversation around the crackling night fire this evening.
 As you gaze up at the stars over southern hemisphere, you will feel privileged to have personally experienced this special place.